LibrariesHacked/helibtech/who-uses-what/who-uses-which-research-system.md

 * Which institutions use a repository product
 * Which institutions use particular product combinations e.g. **x** CRIS / RIMS with **y** institutional repository

+**Our datasets are regularly updated.
+You can see the date of last update if you view the Google Sheet.**

 You can also export the data in Excel by clicking the button at the top of the table to make a local copy for analysis.

 ##### To see full details for each institution, filter by institution using the dropdown below